Reel

 What file formats can I export?

 Reel exports to WAV, AIFF, and M4A formats.
-All exports are 32-bit float for maximum dynamic range and headroom.
+WAV and AIFF exports are 32-bit float for maximum dynamic range and headroom.
+M4A uses AAC compression for smaller file sizes.

 Can I use Reel with the OP-1 Field?